daveism/ncgis-talk-2017-resources/GitHub_resources.md

 ## Resources I am using

-This is a collection of resources including web services, Data, and a link to for (my) convenience.
+A collection of resources I am using.
+The collection includes websites and all data I am using in the exercise.

 ### Services
 [ArcGIS Online](http://www.arcgis.com/)